Medicare Advantage Plans

 Navigating Through the Donut Hole

-Many people want to know how long the donut hole lasts.
-The coverage gap continues until your out-of-pocket prescription drug costs reach another dollar limit set by Medicare.
-After you reach that threshold, you move into the catastrophic coverage stage.
+The coverage gap continues until your out-of-pocket prescription drug costs reach another Medicare-set amount.
+After that threshold, you move into the catastrophic coverage stage, where your cost-sharing may be lower for the rest of the year.

 Assistance for Those Struggling with Drug Costs